estelle/flexbox/draft/04_flex_examples.md

     overflow: scroll;
 	}

 We set the height to always be exactly the height of the viewport with `height: 100vh`.
-We dictate that the header and footer can neither grow nor shrink, but rather must always be the height of the content.
-The &lt;main> can both grow and shrink, absorbing all the distributable space, if any, scrolling if too tall.
+We dictate that the `header` and `footer` can neither grow nor shrink, but rather must always be the height of the content.
+The `&lt;main>` can both grow and shrink, absorbing all the distributable space, if any, scrolling if too tall.

-In our second example, if we are OK with the footer being out of view, below the page fold, we set the the minimum width is 100vh, and dictate the &lt;main> can grow, but is not required to shrink.
+In our second example, if we are OK with the footer being out of view, below the page fold, we set the the minimum height is 100vh, and dictate the &lt;main> can grow, but is not required to shrink.

 	body {
     display: flex;